ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 This chapter covers how to maintain a fully operable SystemLink Server while upgrading to a new version of SystemLink or migrating between SystemLink servers.

-To simplify the creating and restoring backups, NI recommends running SystemLink Server, attached file stores, and databases within virtual machines.
+To simplify creating and restoring backups, NI recommends running SystemLink Server, attached file stores, and databases within virtual machines.
 Backing up physical machines is outside the scope of this chapter.

 ## Assumptions and Prerequisites

 - A server running SystemLink 2021 R1 or greater.
-Migrating from older version of SystemLink is not supported at this time.
+Migrating from older versions of SystemLink is not supported at this time.

 - Familiarity with installing and setting up a SystemLink Server